lpmi-13/current-projects/README.md

 ## 62) Static app visualizer for whether two hosts are on the same network
 - same reference as above, just further down the page

+## 63) Browser based interface to give practice solving recursion problems
+- good programmers aren't better at this because they're smarter, just because they've had more practice doing it.
+- generate 100 or so similar recursion problems (or possibly a new one every hour?) and have users solve it via coding in the UI